Skip to main content

 from prefab_ui.app import PrefabApp

 Components with a value prop seed their state key too.
-Input(name="city", value="London") registers city with an initial value of "London", so no separate set_initial_state call is needed.
+Input(name="city", value="London") registers city with an initial value of "London".
 Either way, those keys are immediately available to every expression in your component tree.

 Interactive components as state sources